 Discipline is imposed if the judge finds, by clear and convincing evidence, that discipline is appropriate.
 This burden of proof is a lower standard than the “by a reasonable doubt” burden used in California criminal trials.

-- 4. Does evidence of rehabilitation help?
+- 4. Evidence of Rehabilitation

 The Dental Board of California regulates